Open Water Swimming / Pool Events · Workflow guide

 Cap numbers peeling or washing off during the race

-Why it's hard: Some cap numbers are adhesive stickers that peel off when the cap gets wet.
-By mid-race, the number might be partially or completely gone, leaving blank space where the number was.
+Why it's hard.
+Some cap numbers are adhesive stickers that peel off when the cap gets wet.
+By mid-race, the number might be partially or completely gone, leaving blank space where it was.

 medium

-78-85% — errors from spray photos, identical caps, and complex angle geometry
+Error-prone on spray photos, identical caps, and awkward angle geometry

 • Curved cap numbers are tedious to read manually — you're squinting at a curved surface in spray

-• Identical-looking caps create high error rate — you tag the wrong swimmer from ambiguous photos
+• Identical-looking caps create a high error rate — it's easy to tag the wrong swimmer from an ambiguous photo

 • Delayed delivery (next day) limits sales — swimmers buy immediately after the race, not days later

-• Same-day delivery — swimmers receive galleries while results are still being celebrated
+• Faster turnaround supports same-day delivery — swimmers receive galleries while the meet is still being celebrated

 A typical competitive swimming championship day

-You deliver before families have even arrived home from the meet.
-Word spreads through the swim club.
-By next championship, you have three other events booked.
+You deliver before many families have even arrived home from the meet.
+Word spreads through the swim club, and more events follow.

 Try RaceTagger on your next swimming event

-500 free tokens included.
-No credit card required.
+Start with free monthly credits — no credit card required.
 Process a full day's worth of swimming photos and see how it handles curved caps and water spray.

 Why is cap number detection harder than other sports?

 Cap numbers are printed on a curved surface, only visible from specific angles, and often obscured by water spray or reflections.
-Unlike flat bibs, a curved cap number distorts perspective.
-RaceTagger is trained specifically on curved surfaces and wet conditions.
+Unlike a flat bib, a curved cap number distorts the view.
+RaceTagger reads what's clearly visible and flags the rest for review rather than guessing.

 What should I do if water spray completely obscures the number?

 RaceTagger flags it as low-confidence.
-You use the entry list, cap color assignment, and body marking (if visible) to manually identify the swimmer.
+You use the entry list, cap color assignment, and heat and lane to manually identify the swimmer.
 Heat and lane assignments narrow it down significantly.

 How do I handle identical swim caps in the same event?